Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

-and where
+and where $E(x_d,y_q) = \sum_{i,j} (-1)^{i\oplus j} p(a_i,b_j|x_d,y_q)$.

-On the other hand, in Ref.~\cite{ho_noisy_2020} the authors considered a different approach under which the data undergoes a preprocessing operation before being turned into the key.
+In Ref.~\cite{ho_noisy_2020} the authors considered a different approach under which the data undergoes a preprocessing operation before being turned into the key.
 In particular, Alice performs a bit-flip operation on her outputs with probability $q$, which is equivalent to a change of her measurement operators from the set $\{M_0,M_1\}$ to $\{(1-q)M_0+qM_1,qM_0+(1-q)M_1\}$.
 Therefore, the bound of the key rate is given by

 where one can see that, depending on the CHSH score $S$, the introduction of the bit-flip operation $q$ may increase Eve's ignorance on Alice's output more than Bob's.
-This strategy thus allows enhancing the rate obtained in Eq.~\eqref{Eq:CHSH:bound}.
-The same preprocessing technique can also be applied to our optimization problem in Eq.~\eqref{eq:opt:rate}.
+This strategy thus allows enhancing the rate obtained in \eqref{Eq:CHSH:bound}.
+The same preprocessing technique can also be applied to our optimization problem in \eqref{eq:opt:rate}.
 The implementation of it, however, increases the number of variables we have to consider in the optimization.

+With the aim of comparing the different techniques, we show in Fig.~\ref{fig:KeyRate:Vis1} the results for the ideal scenario $V_\text{HOM}=1.0$ and $g^{(2)} = 0.0$, i.e., where the photons generated by the quantum dots are completely indistinguishable and the generated state is pure.
+For now we consider the secret key rate per successful heralding event at the CHS.
+Hereupon, and unless otherwise stated, we therefore set the transmission efficiency to $T=10^{-3}$ to investigate the limit where it has a negligible influence on the local efficiency.
+This will allow us to identify the minimal experimental requirements for obtaining a secret key \cite{eva2021bell}.
+We will later relax this assumption and investigate the influence of a higher transmission.